Fr33maan/ignite-AutoRnApp/README.md

 ---
 ## TODO
 - generate tests
-- generate forms into components
+- generate forms into components (need to fine tune and manage action dispatching)
 - test CRUD into stacks
-- make list of files to patch and patch them
+- make list of files to patch and patch them (should be done, make a review with full testing)
 - add updateModel so we also can update model once instead of updating it prop by prop
-- add props assign in components' render if hoc isCrud
+- add props assign in components' render if hoc isCrud (done for all components I think ?)
-- add miscActions in every sub
-- add onOpen to subs
+- add onOpen to subs (what is it ?)
-- don't create reducers for isForm actions
+- don't create reducers for isForm actions (secondary as forms reducers won't overwrite original reducers)